fabenp/Disaster_response/README.md

 ## Summary
-This respository contains all the files needed to run a web app about the classification of messages received during a disaster, whether related to a need of first necessities, weather information or an offer of help or supplies
+This repository contains all the files needed to run a web app about the classification of messages received during a disaster, whether related to a need of first necessities, weather information or an offer of help or supplies
 ## Libraries used
 numpy, pandas, nltk
 ## Files in this repository